milindhpatil/perforce_trial/README_Metadata_Table_Creation.md

 );

--- perforce.streamq - Track streams for which the stream views should be regenerated CREATE TABLE perforce.streamq (
+-- perforce.streamq - Track streams for which the stream views should be regenerated CREATE TABLE IF NOT EXISTS perforce.streamq (
     "stream" TEXT,
     PRIMARY KEY ("stream")
 );

 -- perforce.streamrelation - Relationships between streams
-CREATE TABLE perforce.streamrelation (
+CREATE TABLE IF NOT EXISTS perforce.streamrelation (
     "independentStream" TEXT,
     "dependentStream" TEXT,
     "type" TEXT,